peteryxu/aqd-cli-workshop/workshop/02b-advanced-topics.md

 ```

 > For a list of AWS MCP Servers, check out the [AWS MCP Server directory](https://awslabs.github.io/mcp/).
 You can explore a number of different MCP Servers, and the docs proivide an overview of the features that each MCP Server offers, together with the available Tools.
 If I scroll a bit further I get the installation details.

-**Note!** Currently Amazon Q CLI **only** supports STDIO MCP Servers, which run locally on your machine.
-Bear this in mind as you go looking for MCP Servers you want to use.

 **Task-06**